AbhayGupta01/MindShare/README.md

-# Social Media App
+# MindShare
-Social Media App is a fully-featured social media web application, built with the MERN stack.
+MindShare is a fully-featured social media web application, built with the MERN stack.

 Deployed at: https://postit-ehnus.netlify.app/